jquery/jquery/README.md

 /path/to/special/location/jquery.min.js
 ```

-If you want to add a permanent copy destination, create a file in `dist/` called ".destination.json".
+To add a permanent copy destination, create a file in `dist/` called ".destination.json".
 Inside the file, paste and customize the following:

 ```json